 Sclerotherapy for Vein Disease: Vein Conditions

 Varicose veins or venous insufficiency usually occurs in the patient’s legs.
 It causes the legs to swell up and the veins turn dark purple.
 The sufferer will also experience intense pain and weakness in their legs.
-Varicose vein is the result of faulty valves forcing the blood to flow in the opposite direction.
+A varicose vein is the result of faulty valves forcing the blood to flow in the opposite direction.
 Sclerotherapy aims to close these damaged veins by shrinking them using the medicinal chemical solution.
 In some severe cases varicose veins cause inflammation in veins with the formation of a painful blood clot.
 This condition is thromophlebitis.

 Spider veins are veins, as the name suggests, look like a spider web and require sclerotherapy as a treatment.
 Obesity, hormonal issues and heredity are all causes that may lead to the development of spider veins.
 Women are more likely to develop spider veins.
 Cramping, soreness and pain in legs are common symptoms of spider veins.